Breast milk is more than food for your premature or ill baby.

 Bringing your premature baby home

-Bringing your baby home from the hospital can feel exciting and daunting.
-Hospital staff will assess your baby and they will be confident that your baby is ready to go home.
+Hospital staff will assess your baby and let you know when they are ready to go home.

 They are there to answer any questions you have before you take your baby home.
 They can help you build your confidence in caring for your baby.